-7. Bid.
+6. Bid

-A written request submitted to the postmaster to be assigned to a duty assignment by a career regular employee eligible to bid on a vacancy or newly established duty assignment.
+A written request submitted to the installation head to be assigned to a duty assignment by a career employee eligible to bid on a vacancy or newly established duty assignment.

-8. Application.
+7. Application

 A written request by a career regular employee for consideration for an assignment for which he is not entitled to submit a bid.